 - How much budget do I have?

-Using an overly robust system means you’ll have to invest more in setup and customization, which is a waste of resources if your challenges can be addressed by the most basic CRM systems.
-It’s much easier to start with a simpler CRM and move to a more comprehensive solution later on.
+In addition, I’ve found that using a more robust system usually means you’ll have to invest more in setup and customization, which can be a waste of resources if your challenges can be addressed by a more basic CRM system.
+As such, it’s generally much easier to start with a simpler CRM and move to a more comprehensive solution later on.

-- Contact the vendor and review your list of requirements with a sales rep.
+- Contact your top CRM vendors and review your list of requirements with their sales reps.

-- Read product reviews and ask peers which system they use.
+- Read product reviews and ask your peers which system they use.

 - Compare prices and focus on getting the features you need.